tiprankstipranks

 The regulation of data privacy in the U.S. and globally, or an inability to effectively manage our data governance structures, could have an adverse effect on our business, results of operations and financial condition by increasing our compliance costs, exposing us to the risk of liability or decreasing our competitiveness.

-A variety of jurisdictions in which we operate have laws and regulations concerning privacy, AI, cybersecurity and the protection of personal data, including the EU GDPR, the UK GDPR, the U.S. GLBA, the EU Artificial Intelligence Act, the EU Digital Operational Resilience Act, and the California Consumer Privacy Act of 2018.
-These laws and regulations create certain privacy rights for individuals and impose prescriptive operational requirements for covered businesses relating to the processing and protection of personal data, the use of AI and may also impose substantial penalties for non-compliance.
+A variety of jurisdictions in which we operate have laws and regulations concerning privacy, AI, cybersecurity and the protection of personal data, including the EU GDPR, UK GDPR, U.S. GLBA, EU AI Act, EU Digital Operational Resilience Act and California Consumer Privacy Act of 2018.
+These laws and regulations create certain privacy rights for individuals and impose prescriptive operational requirements for covered businesses relating to the processing and protection of personal data and the use of AI and may also impose substantial penalties for non-compliance.
 Laws and regulations relating to privacy, AI, cybersecurity and data protection are rapidly evolving, and any such proposed or new legal frameworks could significantly impact our operations, financial performance and business.
-The application and enforcement of these evolving legal requirements is uncertain and may require us to further change or update our information practices, and could impose additional compliance costs and regulatory scrutiny.
-If we fail to effectively implement and maintain data governance structures across our business, or to effectively interpret and utilize such data, our operations could be exposed to additional adverse impacts, and we could be at a competitive disadvantage.
+The application and enforcement of these evolving legal requirements is uncertain and may require us to further change or update our information practices and could impose additional compliance costs and regulatory scrutiny.
+If we fail to effectively implement and maintain data governance structures across our business, or to effectively interpret and utilize such data, our operations could be exposed to additional adverse impacts and we could be at a competitive disadvantage.
 In addition, we rely on data provided to us by credit reference agencies and servicing providers.
-If these agencies and service providers were to stop providing us with data for any reason; for example, due to a change in governmental regulation, there could be a material adverse effect on our business, results of operations and financial condition.
-We may incur significant costs complying with legal obligations and inquiries, investigations or any other government actions related to privacy, cybersecurity, and data protection.
+If these agencies and service providers were to stop providing us with data for any reason, for example, due to a change in governmental regulation, there could be a material adverse effect on our business, results of operations and financial condition.
+We may incur significant costs in complying with legal obligations and inquiries, investigations or any other government actions related to privacy, cybersecurity and data protection.
 Such legal requirements and government actions also may impede the development of our business, make existing services or businesses unprofitable, increase our operating costs, require substantial management resources, result in adverse publicity and subject us to remedies that harm our business or profitability, including penalties or orders that may change or terminate current business practices.
 Our insurance policies may be insufficient to insure us against such risks, and future escalations in premiums and deductibles under these policies may render them uneconomical.

 Macro & Political